-- CAUTION: Many repairs may only be done by a certified service technician.
-You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
-Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.

 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals.

 - 2. Open the system.

 - 3. Remove the cooling shroud.

 - 4. Remove the expansion-card riser 1.

 - 5. Push down the two release levers at the edge of the card to disengage the card from the connector.

 - 6. Angle the card so that the other end of the card disengages from the storage-controller card holder on the system board.

 - 7. Replace the expansion-card riser 1.

 - 8. Replace the cooling shroud.

 - 9. Close the system.

-- 10. Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.
+10. Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.

-Figure 31.
+Figure 32.
 Removing and Installing the Integrated Storage Controller Card

 - 1. storage connector on the system board

+- 3. storage-controller card holder

 - 2. storage controller card

-- 3. storage-controller card holder

 - 4. release levers (2)